Close

 Application Methods & Locations

 Apply through the official Egypt e-visa portal for fastest processing, or visit Egyptian consulates worldwide.
-Major processing centers include New York, London, Berlin, and Dubai.
-Payment accepted via credit card online or certified funds at diplomatic missions.
+Major processing centers include New York, Washington DC, London, Berlin, and Dubai.
+E-visa payments are accepted via credit or debit card online, while visa on arrival fees are payable in cash (USD or EUR) at airport bank counters, with exact change recommended.
+Embassy applications require cashier's checks for mail applications or cash for in-person visits.

 Essential Requirements

-All applicants need a passport valid 6+ months, recent photograph, and travel itinerary.
+All applicants need a passport valid 6 months beyond planned departure, recent passport photographs, and travel itinerary.
 Business visas require company invitation letters.
 Processing peaks during October-April tourist season, potentially adding 2-5 days to standard timeframes.

 05